AG-Walz/epicore/README.md

 | relative_core_intensity | A list containing the relative intensity of each epitope.
 The relative intensity of an epitope is the intensity of the epitope divided by the sum of all intensities in the provided evidence file.|

 #### report.html
 The report file summarizes some of the results.
 Among other things it includes two histograms visualizing the peptide and epitope length distribution and shows the ten epitopes with the highest number of mapped peptides.
-An example file can pe found [here](report.html).

 #### landscape visualization
 An example landscape visualization of a protein generated with the plot-landscape command: